On June 30th, 1953 the first production Corvette rolled off the assembly line.

 C2 Design & Evolution

 As remarkable as the C2 Corvette appears on the outside, folks often overlook what’s underneath.
-In fact, the new 1963 Vette’s chassis was so innovative that it actually formed the basis of the C3 redesign as well, soldering on for nearly two decades.
+In fact, the new 1963 Vette’s chassis was so innovative that it actually formed the basis of the C3 redesign as well, soldiering on for nearly two decades.
 Among other things, it featured a single, transverse rear leaf spring that allowed the Sting Ray to have an independent rear suspension—a forward thinking move that paid dividends on the road courses across America.

 And engine development proceeded at a blistering pace too.